Walbrook median real estate price is $222,818, which is less expensive than 90.0% of Maryland neighborhoods and 75.7% of all U.S. neighborhoods.

 The most common language spoken in the Walbrook neighborhood is English, spoken by 100.0% of households.

-In the Walbrook neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (20.0%).
-There are also a number of people of African ancestry (20.0%).
+In the Walbrook neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Italian (0.6%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Walbrook neighborhood spend between 15 and 30 minutes commuting one-way to work (26.9% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Walbrook neighborhood spend between 30 and 45 minutes commuting one-way to work (35.2% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+However, there is also a significant group of residents (11.0%) who commute over an hour in each direction.